 We all want stuff.
-In fact we are convinced that if we don’t get stuff we will somehow be inferior to others.
+In fact, we are convinced that if we don’t get stuff we will somehow be inferior to others.
 We will be considered to be one of the less fortunate people on the planet.
-I am not sure who it is that we hold this imaginary yard stick up against but it drives us to work so hard so we can have enough money to purchase things that we don’t need, so we can be considered equal with people we don’t really care about.
+I am not sure who it is that we hold this imaginary yardstick up against but it drives us to work so hard so we can have enough money to purchase things that we don’t need, so we can be considered equal with people we don’t really care about.

-But it is all relative, it isn’t just the rich wanting more or the middleclass wanting to have a better station in life, it is the poorest person in the poorest village who also wants stuff.
+But it is all relative, it isn’t just the rich wanting more or the middle class wanting to have a better station in life, it is the poorest person in the poorest village who also wants stuff.
 Often their desire is based on lack of food or housing which is a lot different from someone like Imelda Marcos who, on leaving the Philippines, was found to have accumulated over 3000 pairs of shoes, not to mention the thousand handbags and the fifteen mink coats.
-But once a poor person has some more stuff then they also get caught up in the relentless drive to accumulate what the rest of us have, houses, cars, clothes, shoes, jewellery, TV’s, smartphones, IPods, sports equipment, money in the bank and every other imaginable piece of stuff that we purchase in the millions every year.
+But once a poor person has some more stuff then they also get caught up in the relentless drive to accumulate what the rest of us have, houses, cars, clothes, shoes, jewelry, TV’s, smartphones, IPods, sports equipment, money in the bank and every other imaginable piece of stuff that we purchase in the millions every year.

-How can we eat a three course meal, leaving the table groaning from over consumption but on the way home when we pass the Chocolate Patisserie we feel compelled to enter and purchase a slice of the Black Forest Gateaux?
+How can we eat a three-course meal, leaving the table groaning from over consumption but on the way home when we pass the Chocolate Patisserie we feel compelled to enter and purchase a slice of the Black Forest Gateaux?

 In the US alone 30% of all food is thrown away which equates to $43.3 billion a year.
 The wealthiest countries waste 222 million tonnes of food a year compared to the entire food consumption of the Sub Sahara African area which is 230 million tonnes.
 How can this be, that we, the wealthy nations throw away almost the same amount of food that 51 countries with a collective population of over 1.1 billion people consume, but who still struggle with some of the highest poverty figures in the world.